HamedFathi/PasswordMeter/README.md

 > [!IMPORTANT]
 > Introducing **HamedStack**!
 For all my latest libraries, visit: [Explore HamedStack](https://github.com/HamedStack).
 Replacements and updates are available at the link.
 Thank you for your support!
-The new version of this library is accessible in [HamedStack.PasswordMeter](https://github.com/HamedStack/HamedStack.PasswordMeter)
+The new version of this library is accessible via [HamedStack.PasswordMeter](https://github.com/HamedStack/HamedStack.PasswordMeter)
 ---